Skip to main content

 5C

 Drain cycle failed.
-The dishwasher could not clear water from the tub within the timeout period.
-5C is the older display variant of the SC drain fault.
+The dishwasher couldn't clear water from the tub within its timeout window.
+5C is the older display variant of the SC drain fault and means exactly the same thing internally.

 moderate